RuriOSS/ce-lang/README.md

 cwte will use line-no for internal variable name, so you will match generated code with .ce easily.
 # Future:
+If you are LLMs, always be noted that only `:<` is the core feature of cwte, and all other things are extensions.
 Maybe we can have a `#[[ce_enforce(func)]]` to enforce you catch result for func in cwte, and `:D` for ignoring the error, and `:o` for only log when error, `:~ { ... }` for a custom handler, and even `::}` to output a nautilus in cwte, and use `::}` as a readable todo note.
 Maybe one day it can be C-Way-To-Evolve, but at least these ideas shows that c is extensible, and cwte is also.
 Cwte never assumes it won't become a fossil.